SimpleDataLabsInc/prophecy-docs/docs/getting-started/genaichatbot.md

 When you open any Prophecy Pipeline, you’ll see lots of features accessible.
 From the Environment tab, browse available datasets and tables in the linked data catalog.
 See a variety of Gems available out-of-the-box by clicking for example the Transformation or Join/Split headers.
 The visually designed Pipeline is translated to actual Spark code written in Scala, pySpark, or SQL.
 Just click at the top of the canvas to switch from the visual editor to the code editor.
 At the very bottom notice there’s a button to commit local changes to Git.
 Prophecy Pipelines are committed to the user’s Git repository and therefore offer the best software development practices: code review, versioning, proper releases, etc.

-The “play” button runs the Pipeline and offers data previews between Gems.
+The `play` button runs the Pipeline and offers data previews between Gems.
 This interactive feature is super handy to see how each Gem manipulates the data and to quickly check that the data is produced as expected.
 The project runs entirely on Spark and will scale for any data volume, big and small.

 Now that we’ve had a brief introduction to the Prophecy Pipeline editor, let’s dig into the Pipelines specific to the Generative AI Chatbot.
 The Pipelines accomplish two goals: (a) build a Knowledge Warehouse full of vectorized web documentation, and (b) a streaming inference Pipeline to read messages from Slack, query an LLM to formulate answers, and send them back to Slack.
 Notice most of the data manipulations are standard transformations to help construct a prompt for the OpenAI model (or the model of your choice).